 How is infertility treated with a surrogate?

 To treat infertility using a surrogate uterus, the couple must first be examined by specialists.
 A gynecologist evaluates uterine abnormalities by examining the health of the female reproductive system and confirms the presence of physiological defects in the uterus.
 Sometimes the uterus may be healthy, but pregnancy has risks for the woman, in which case the necessary tests are performed.
+Learn more about fertility tests for females: Fertility Testing & Diagnosis for Women

 The next step is for the gynecologist to check the condition of the hormones and ovaries to determine if the mother is able to produce a healthy egg.
 If there is a problem in egg production, a donated egg is used at the doctor’s discretion.